frunzeon/Honey-Bee-Smart-Feeding-Calculator/README.md

 ### 3. Install Required Packages

-Run “RUN1 pre.R” to install packages.
+Run “RUN1_pre.R” to install packages.

 ### 4. Run the Application

-Run "RUN2.R" in RStudio and click:
+Run "RUN2_app.R" in RStudio and click:
 Run App

 or execute: